 ST. LOUIS (AP) - A year after the intentional breach of the Birds Point levee in southeast Missouri, Sen. Roy Blunt is criticizing the Army Corps of Engineers for its rebuilding pace.

-The Missouri Republican on Tuesday sent a letter to Maj.
+The Missouri Republican sent a letter to Maj.
 Gen. Meredith W.B.
 Temple, acting commander of corps, urging fast restoration of the levee to its original height of 62.5 feet.
 Blunt called full restoration vital for farmers and landowners whose properties are protected by the levee.

-The corps has temporarily rebuilt the levee to 55 feet and plans to get it back to 62.5 feet by the end of the year, spokesman Bob Anderson said.
+The corps has temporarily rebuilt the levee to 55 feet and hopes to get it back to 62.5 feet by the end of the year, spokesman Bob Anderson said.
 He said a contract for the full rebuild is out for bid.